• Skip to primary navigation

 Potato and Black Bean Green Chile Enchiladas are easy to make and budget-friendly.
 Made with simple ingredients and pantry staples in under an hour.

-How to make Potato and Bean Enchiladas
+Potato and Black Bean Enchiladas Recipe

 These enchiladas are easy to make and budget-friendly!
 Made with simple ingredients and pantry staples in under an hour.